gbmhunter/MClide/README.rst

 Description
 ===========

 A command-line style communication interface designed to make it easy to send messages and data between two micro-controllers, a microcontroller and computer, or two computers, via a serial interface that supports ASCII characters (e.g. UART, I2C, SPI).

-Two functionally identical Clide projects exist, this one written in C++ for an embedded system (MClide), and the other one (Cs-Clide) written in C# for running on a PC (clide-cs).
+Two functionally identical MClide projects exist, this one written in C++ for an embedded system (MClide), and the other one (Cs-Clide) written in C# for running on a PC (clide-cs).

 Uses a both human readable and computer readable format (POSIX.2 command-line style, with GNU extensions) for easy implementation and debugging.

 Useful for working with and controlling embedded systems.